vishwaswarup/acadex/README.md

 ---

-Built with ❤️ for the fitness community
+Built with ❤️ for educators and students